alacritty/alacritty/.github/ISSUE_TEMPLATE.md

-For bug reports, the following information can optionally help speed up the process:
+For bug reports, the following information can optionally help speed up the process.

+Please describe the bug that you have found and what you would expect to happen instead.

 # System